 What many people often assume is that a knowledge base is a place to write how-to-articles for a customer support FAQ.
-While it’s true that you can easily create help articles using the knowledge base’s (what-you-see-is-what-you-get) WYSIWYG editor, you can also reuse existing materials to quickly create help docs, manuals and user guides.
+While it’s true that you can easily create help articles using the knowledge base’s (what-you-see-is-what-you-get) WYSIWYG editor, you can also reuse existing materials to quickly create help docs, manuals, and user guides.

 For instance, you can create help articles instantly by importing Word documents or HTML files.
-What’s great about a cloud knowledge base is that you can easily import content in tools such as FrameMaker and Robohelp.
-Make sure you take advantage of this and use the knowledge base as secure online repository of all your important files, docs and documentation
+What’s great about a cloud knowledge base is that you can easily import content in tools such as FrameMaker and RoboHelp.
+Make sure you take advantage of this and use the knowledge base as secure online repository of all your important files, docs, and documentation

 2. Create content collaboratively

 A cloud-knowledge is software that’s designed to facilitate team collaboration.
-This is one of the reasons why creating content in a cloud-based knowledge base is easier than in an open source or installed alternative.
+This is one of the reasons why creating content in a cloud-based knowledge base is easier than in an open source or installed an alternative.

 Companies can build a team of writers and editors to collectively create an online knowledgebase.
-This makes it possible to have a geographically dispersed workforce to come together and share their knowledge in a single platform.
-As a result, the process of creating technical documentation is greatly expedited and you can create training manuals, user guides or even online wikis in no time with a team of freelance writers, in-house editors and other employees.
+This makes it possible to have a geographically dispersed workforce to come together and share their knowledge on a single platform.
+As a result, the process of creating technical documentation is greatly expedited and you can create training manuals, user guides or even online wikis in no time with a team of freelance writers, in-house editors, and other employees.

 3. Set-up a rock-solid review process

-While working with team of writers and editors helps you create content faster, it also can result in errors in the documentation such as incomplete or invalid information, grammatical mistakes, typos, Intellectual Property infringement etc.
+While working with the team of writers and editors helps you create content faster, it also can result in errors in the documentation such as incomplete or invalid information, grammatical mistakes, typos, Intellectual Property infringement etc.

-With a cloud-knowledgebase,you can easily set-up workflows so that a piece of documentation is never published, unless approved by the final stakeholders.
+With a cloud-knowledgebase, you can easily set-up workflows so that a piece of documentation is never published unless approved by the final stakeholders.
 As for stakeholders, you can assign roles and permissions to your internal team of knowledge base users, so that a group can have only right to create content but not edit and vice versa.
 Finally, you can keep the publishing right to yourself or a few people you consider appropriate.

 Setting-up a solid review process helps you to avoid such errors and also possible legal hassles and; luckily, a cloud-based knowledgebase automates the entire review process for you.